The Brooklyn Commons invites you to come watch the first of several train wrecks and commiserate with likeminded progressives.

 Between 1968 and 1978 the FBI conducted a far-reaching “Internal Security” investigation against the largest Maoist organization to arise in the United States out of the sixties, the Revolutionary Union – later named the Revolutionary Communist Party.
 As a result of research conducted by author and historian Aaron Leonard and Conor...

-Jason Moore and Christian Parenti introduce a new essay collection from PM Press, Anthropocene or Capitalocene?
-Runaway climate change, the sixth great extinction of planetary life, the acidification of the oceans—all point toward an era of unprecedented turbulence in humanity’s relationship within the web of life.
-But just what is that relationship?
+Jason Moore and Christian Parenti introduce a new essay collection, Anthropocene or Capitalocene?
+Nature, History, and the Crisis of Capitalism.
 The book challenges the theory and history offered by proponents of the “Anthropocene” and stresses how climate change and related crises are rooted in the rise and domination of capital - hence the “Capitalocene.”
-This work offers a more nuanced and...
+This work offers a more nuanced and dialectical view of human environment-making, joined at every step with and within the biosphere.